oyingrace/DevQueen_/README.md

 ## Installation and Setup

 1. Fork
-2. Clone the forked repository to your local machine using `git clone`.
+2. Clone the forked repository to your local machine using `git clone https://github.com/oyingrace/DevQueen_.git`.
-3. Navigate to the project directory: `cd devqueen_`.
+3. Navigate to the project directory: `cd Devqueen_`.
 4. Install project dependencies using `npm install`.
 5. Start the development server: `npm run dev`.
 6. Open your web browser and navigate to `http://localhost:5173` to view the portfolio.